 The model chosen for the Fat Tail MAC model is an extended asymmetric version of the T-copula.
 In addition to the traditional correlation matrix, it adds parameters that govern asymmetry and dependence in the tails.
 This model does an exceptional job of describing increasing correlations during market stress.

 Figure 3.
 Difference in factor correlations estimated using Gaussian vs empirical (upper right); Difference in correlations estimated using asymmetric T-Copula vs empirical (lower left)

-In addition to capturing the phenomena described above, the fat-tailed approach has explicit benefits which are pertinent to risk and portfolio management.
+In addition to capturing the phenomena described above, the fat-tailed approach has explicit benefits that are pertinent to risk and portfolio management.
 Due to the model’s increased responsiveness to market turbulence, we see large improvements in model backtests and VaR exceedances.
 This has positive implications for regulatory purposes as well as for compliance purposes.
-Because the model is able to capture asymmetry of distributions, we can incorporate realistic probabilities for extreme downside events, and also measure upside potential.
+Because the model can capture asymmetry of distributions, we can incorporate realistic probabilities for extreme downside events and also measure upside potential.
 The measurement of a portfolio’s upside potential relative to the downside risk is extremely useful in determining opportune times to take more risk in the portfolio.
 Lastly, we can use the estimates derived from the fat-tail approach to avoid over-penalization of risk during calm markets, given that the model will react to the lack of market turbulence and converge to a normal distribution during calm periods.
-This characteristic is ideal for portfolio management that incorporates risk budgeting and better align a portfolio manager’s convictions with the market environment.
+This characteristic is ideal for portfolio management that incorporates risk budgeting and better aligns a portfolio manager’s convictions with the market environment.